-By being specific about what happened and addressing exactly what Catherine’s negative experience was, Ashley came across as more compassionate and understanding.
-She validated and related to Catherine’s feelings, and showed Catherine the steps that the company would take to ensure that the inconvenience would not happen again.
+By being specific about what happened and addressing exactly what Catherine’s negative experience was, Ashley came across as compassionate and understanding of the customer’s issue.
+She validated and related to Catherine’s feelings, and showed her the steps that the company would take to ensure that the inconvenience would not happen again.
 She even gave Catherine her personal contact information so that she could reach her directly in the future.
 Great job, Ashley!

 When we are approached by a customer who is upset by a defective product or service, responding with a professional apology that offers the customer a hassle-free solution is an important part of ensuring customer retention.

-Which of the two example apologies do you think did it better?
+Which of these two example apologies do you think did it better?

 Thank you for contacting us about your defective Light Up Holiday Frame.
 I have refunded you for the inconvenience.
 If you would like to order a new one, please visit our website at www.myholidayphotos.com, or call us to place your order over the phone.

 Thanks, and I’m sorry again.